in28minutes/learning-paths-cloud-and-devops/00-short-videos/devops.md

 		- Build
 		- Serve
 		- Events
-- Skaffold
-	- automate local development workflows
-	- detects changes in source code (triggers workflows)
-- ArgoCD
-- Helm in 1 Minute
-- Cloud Native Computing Foundation (CNCF)
-	- vendor-neutral home for many of the fastest-growing open source projects (advance container technology)
-	- Founding members include Google, Red Hat, Twitter, Intel ..
-	- containerd (Container Runtime), Kubernetes, Jaeger, fluentd (Logging), Prometheus, Linkerd (Service Mesh) and Helm ("package manager")
-	- CKA and CKAD
-- Observability
-	- what’s happening in production without changing your code (solving problems by putting data to work)
-	- Scope is bigger than monitoring
-	- Traces + Metrics + Logs
-	- Instrumentation
-	- OpenTelemetry
-- OpenTelemetry vs OpenCensus vs OpenTracing
-	- OpenTracing - Focused on Tracing
-	- OpenCensus - metrics + tracing
-	- OpenTelemetry = merging of OpenCensus + OpenTracing
-		- Great step to standardize observability and tools
-		- pluggable backends
-			- Prometheus (for metrics)
-			- Logstash, or FluentD, Elasticsearch (for logs),
-			- Jaeger, Zipkin (for traces)
-		- Integration with AWS, Azure, Google Cloud
-- 3 Important DevOps Practices
-	- Continuous Integration
-	- Continuous Delivery/Deployment
-	- Infrastructure as Code
-	- Containers and Container Orchestration
-- 3 Reasons why Docker is popular
-	- Standardized  Application Packaging (Language Neutral)
-	- Cloud Neutral
-	- Enables Standardization
-	- Less Performance Tax compared to Virtual Machines
-- Building Docker Images - 3 Best Practices
-	- Keep them small
-	- Build them fast
-		- Understand layer caching
-	- Take care of security
-	- Understand networking
-- Kubernetes
-	- Manage 1000's of instances of 1000's of microservices declaratively
-	- Features : Auto Scaling, Service Discovery, Load Balancing, Self Healing, Zero Downtime Deployments
-	- Cloud Neutral - Standardized Platform  on any infrastructure
-- 3 Important Kubernetes Concepts
-	- Pods, Replica Sets, Service and Deployment
-- 3 Kubernetes Best Practices
-	- Version Control for Configuration Files
-	- Security - Namespaces and RBAC
-	- Helm
-	- Service Mesh - Istio
-	- Set Resource Requests & Limits
-	- Ensure that Docker Best Practices are adhered to!
-	- Set up CI/CD
-- DevOps with Kubernetes
-	- Simple Example
 - Microservices with Docker and Kubernetes
-- Why Container First?
-	- Standardization
-	- Flexibility
-	- Cloud Neutral
-	- Better Performance
-- Docker and Kubernetes Simplify DevOps
-	- Provision Clusters, Deploy Microservice Containers
-	- If you are using Docker containers for running your applications, the containers are self sufficient and will have all the required configuration packed into it for your application.
-In this case, the need of a configuration management tool like chef or puppet is not that much.
-But you still need something to manage your infrastructure with code.
-Because the containers will ultimately run on top of a server/vm in a cloud infra.
-Terraform can step in and create your required infra for your containers to run on.
-- Kubernetes vs Docker Compose vs Docker Swarm
-	- Kubernetes (CNCF)
-	- Docker Swarm - Container Orchestration with easier installation, limited features (less mature scaling, automatic load balancing, additional setup for logging and monitoring, restricted to Docker, less used and supported)
-- Kubernetes - OpenShift vs EKS vs AKS vs GKE
-- Docker in AWS
-- Docker in Azure
-- Docker in Google Cloud
 - Continuous Integration - 3 Best Practices
 	- Fast pipelines (Build time is important)
 	- Commit early, commit often